bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 If you want to proceed to work with the platform via the UI, please, see the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_.
 It will provide you with the necessary information on how you can launch the instances, view the statistics of task execution.

 Or you can create your own pipeline with modules suitable to achieve your goals.
-How to create your own module is described `here <http://streamjuggler.readthedocs.io/en/develop/SJ_CustomModule.html>`_ in detail.
+How to create your own module is described `here <http://streamjuggler.readthedocs.io/en/develop/SJ_CustomModule.html>`_.

 Destroying Virtual Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~